Bio-Prime/documentation/docs/index.md

 ﻿
 # Specifications of BioPrime

-## A repository for keeping record of the primers in a Biobank
+## A Repository for Keeping Record of Primers in a Biobank

 ### First Introduction